 I guess I’d be “charity build”??
 This is not what I had in mind.
 I pop from the application on over to the company’s website, where my prospects continue to death spiral.
 The cost of a design alone is about 15k.
 Holy Mother of Trees.

-I see in my neighbor’s driveway one day that she has a slide out at the curb, headed for the dump.
-I steal it (ok, not really.
+Out of nowhere one day, I see in my neighbor’s driveway that she has a slide out at the curb, headed for the dump.
+So I do what any neighbor would do…steal it (ok, not really.
 I ask her if I can have it, and she kindly says yes).
-I attach it to my tree, and now we have a stairway and a slide.
+The slide moves from one side of the street to the other, and I drag it straight over to the tree.
+Voila…we now have a stairway and a slide.
 I am NOT giving up this lofty Swiss family dream without a fight.

 And you know what happens?

 The kids love it.

 Just a simple slide in a tree.
 They think it’s the coolest thing on the planet.
 So, my husband finally jumps on the treehouse wagon.
 At least partially on.

 There’s still the matter of cost.
 So eventually, I SIGNIFICANTLY lower my expectations, and come to the realization that Pete Nelson will not be a part of this plan.
 So Pete is out, but Craig is IN.Craig?
 You may know Craig.
 He’s got this giant list.